T. S. Stribling: Early career

-In 1903, Stribling moved to Tuscaloosa, to teach at Tuscaloosa High School.
+In 1903, Stribling relocated to Tuscaloosa, to teach at Tuscaloosa High School.
 He taught both mathematics and physical education.
 He taught there for one year before departing, having "no idea whatever of discipline" in the classroom (Kunitz, 1359); he preferred to continue his own education.

 In 1905, Stribling completed his law degree at the University of Alabama School of Law.
 He passed the bar but used his newly earned degree for only a brief time.
-In fewer than two years, he served as clerk in the Florence law office of George Jones; as one of the practicing lawyers in the Florence law office of Governor Emmett O'Neal; and as a lawyer in the law office of John Ashcraft.
-Instead of working on clients' cases, Stribling was using the office supplies, typewriter, and paid hours to perfect his writing craft.
-Under the advice of his fellow lawyers, Stribling gave up practicing law in 1907.
+During less than two years, he served as clerk in the Florence law office of George Jones; as one of the practicing lawyers in the Florence law office of Governor Emmett O'Neal; and as a lawyer for the law office of John Ashcraft.
+Instead of working on clients' cases, Stribling often used the office supplies, typewriter, and paid hours to develop his writing skill.
+By advice of his fellow lawyers, Stribling ended practicing law in 1907.

 Writing career

-After moving to Nashville, Tennessee in 1907, Stribling picked up a job at the Taylor-Trotwood Magazine as a writer, salesman of ads and subscriptions, and "a sort of sublimated office boy."
-(Kunitz, 1359) While working there, Stribling had two works of fiction published: The Imitator and The Thrall of the Green, both reflecting the social themes for which he would later become renowned.
+After relocating to Nashville, Tennessee in 1907, Stribling found a job at the Taylor-Trotwood Magazine as a writer, salesman of advertisements and subscriptions, and "a sort of sublimated office boy" (Kunitz, 1359).
+While working there, Stribling had two works of fiction published: The Imitator and The Thrall of the Green, both including the social themes for which he would later become known.

-Repeating his pattern and encouraged by his small success, Stribling left the magazine in 1908.
-He moved to New Orleans where he produced "Sunday-school stories at the phenomenal rate of seven per day; many of these stories were eventually published by denominational publishing houses."
-(Martine, 73) Stribling wrote many more Sunday-school stories.
+Repeating his pattern and encouraged by his small success, Stribling quit the magazine in 1908.
+He relocated to New Orleans where he produced "Sunday-school stories at the phenomenal rate of seven per day; many of these stories were eventually published by denominational publishing houses" (Martine, 73).
+Stribling wrote many more Sunday-school stories.

-He became even better known for his adventure stories for boys, which were printed in various pulp magazines such as The American Boy, Holland's Magazine, The Youth's Companion, Adventure and Everybody's Magazine.
-These writings enabled Stribling, for the first time, to live off the profits of his creative ability.
+He became known even better for his adventure stories for boys, which were printed in various "pulp" magazines such as The American Boy, Holland's Magazine, The Youth's Companion, Adventure and Everybody's Magazine.
+These writings enabled Stribling, for the first time, to live by the profits of his creative ability.
 For Adventure, Stribling wrote detective stories featuring his psychologist sleuth Doctor Poggioli.
-Stribling also wrote some science fiction stories with satirical undertones, such as "The Green Splotches" (1920), about aliens in South America, and "Mogglesby" (1930), featuring intelligent apes.
+Stribling also wrote some science fiction stories with satirical themes, such as "The Green Splotches" (1920), about aliens in South America, and "Mogglesby" (1930), featuring intelligent apes.